KaidenW03/aws-saa-iam-ZeroTrust/README.md

-# IAM Zero Trust + Audit Lab
+# IAM Zero Trust + Audit Project

-This lab demonstrates how to implement a Zero Trust IAM setup with full audit logging via AWS CloudTrail — all within the Free Tier.
+This project demonstrates how to implement a Zero Trust IAM setup with full audit logging via AWS CloudTrail — all within the Free Tier.

 ## Features